Titanic: The Long Night: Remembering the Titanic

 Titanic: The Long Night was followed by a sequel, Remembering the Titanic, which was published later that same year and was also written by Diane Hoh.
-The book deals with the lives of Elizabeth, Max, Katie, and Paddy after the sinking.
+The book focuses on the lives of Elizabeth, Max, Katie, and Paddy after the sinking.
 It has been one year since that fateful night on the Titanic.
-For the survivors, it is a constant struggle with grief and shock, as well as thoughts of those who didn't survive.
+For the survivors, life is a constant struggle with grief and shock, as well as thoughts of those who didn't survive.
 Though he refuses to speak about the terrible night on the dark sea, Katie Hanrahan thinks Patrick "Paddy" Kelleher is happy.
-But Paddy can't stop thinking about what more he could've done to save his brother, Brian's, life.
+But Paddy can't stop thinking about what more he could've done to save his brother Brian's life.
 Max has embraced life as an artist, but he's losing his patience with Elizabeth, who is having trouble finding her independence.
-When Elizabeth sees the dark, brooding paintings Max has been working on furiously, she knows he is wrestling with the same problems that she is.
-Life for the Titanic survivors has been anything but easy.
-Will the pain and sadness of that disastrous night be with them forever?